Nazım Terzioğlu: Early life

 workforce in various fields needed for the country.
 Terzioğlu passed the relevant exam and left for Germany to study mathematics on behalf of the Ministry of Education of Turkey.
-He pursued his higher education in the University of Göttingen and Munich University.
+He pursued his higher education at the University of Göttingen and the Ludwig-Maximilians-Universität München.

 He completed his Ph.D. under the supervision of the famous mathematician of that period, Constantin Carathéodory (1873–1950), who was a member of a Greek family in Fener, Istanbul.

 Career

 Upon completion of his education in Germany, Terzioğlu began to work as an assistant of Mathematical Mechanics and Advanced Geometry in the Institute of Mathematics of the Faculty of Science of Istanbul University in 1937.
 He became associate professor in 1942 and the following year, he was appointed to professorship in the newly established Institute of Mathematics of the Faculty of Science of Ankara University (1943).
 After spending two years in this faculty, he returned to Istanbul University as a professor (1944).

 At Istanbul University, he worked as the Dean of the Faculty of Science in 1950–1952.
 During the same period, Terzioğlu established some of the scientific institutions for which Turkey had felt the major need until those years.
 These are the Institute for Geophysics of Istanbul University, the Institute for Hydrobiology in Istanbul Baltalimanı and the Cosmic Ray Institute which Terzioğlu founded at Uludağ, Bursa in cooperation with Adnan Sokullu and Sait Akpınar.
 After his deanship in the Faculty of Science, he became the Chairman of the Analysis Division of the Institute of Mathematics in the same faculty (1953).